Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### QueNote: This question is part of a series of questions that present the same scenario.
+### Note: This question is part of a series of questions that present the same scenario.
 Each question in the series contains a unique solution that might meet the stated goals.
 Some question sets might have more than one correct solution, while others might not have a correct solution.
 After you answer a question in this section, you will NOT be able to return to it.
 As a result, these questions will not appear in the review screen.
 You have an Azure subscription named Subscription!
 You sign in to the Azure portal and create a resource group named RG1.
 From Azure documentation, you have the following command that creates a virtual machine named VM1. az vm create –resource-group RG1 –name VM1 –image UbuntuLTS –generate-ssh-keys You need to create VM1 in Subscription! by using the command.
 Solution: From the Azure portal, launch Azure Cloud Shell and select Bash.
 Run the command in Cloud Shell.
 Does this meet the goal?

 - [ ] Yes.
 - [x] No.